MaryamMaksour/-PRODIGY_ML_01/README.md

 # linear regression model to predict the prices of houses

-Linear Regression Project
-This repository contains files related to a linear regression project under my ML internship at Prodigy InfoTech.

-Task-01
-Implement a linear regression model to predict the prices of houses based on their square footage and the number of bedrooms and bathrooms.
+This project showcases the implementation of a Linear Regression model using Python.
+Linear Regression is a fundamental algorithm in machine learning used for predicting a continuous target variable based on one or more predictor variables.